AppLovin/AppLovin-MAX-Unreal/README.md

 ## Loading a Rewarded Ad

-The following code shows you how to attach listeners and load the first rewarded ad:
+The following code shows you how to attach listeners and load the first rewarded ad: ==TODO==

 ```cpp
 const FString RewardedAdUnitId = "YOUR_AD_UNIT_ID";